eclipse-tractusx/puris/docs/user/User_Guide.md

   - `Approved, finalized` (a data exchange request has been approved and finalized)
   - `Approved, not finalized` (a data exchange request has been approved, but one or more forwarded requests are pending approval.)

-If a notification has more than one data exchange related to it then the Status column shows the number of related data exchange requests.
+If a notification has more than one data exchange request related to it then the Status column shows the number of related data exchange requests.
 Clicking on it will open a modal with the table and all related requests listed along with their most important information.
 Clicking the `Action` button will open the Data exchange Detail Modal which displays all the relevant information for that request and approval.

 ![Data Exchange Request List Modal](img/data_exchange_list.png)

-A customer may create a data exchange request for incoming notifications.
+A customer may create a data exchange request for any incoming notifications.

 ### Send Data Exchange Request